 If your child stresses about touching the slime or you’re worried that she might try to eat it, place the mix into a clear plastic baggie.
 Seal or zipper the baggie and put it on a flat surface.
 Your child can press, push, move and manipulate the slime through the bag.
 And bonus, it’s already packed up and ready to store for the next time that your child wants to get in some winter sensory play.

-MORE SENSORY PLAY TODDLERS AND PRESCHOOLERS WOULD ENJOY:
+MORE SENSORY PLAY TODDLERS AND PRESCHOOLERS WOULD ENJOY IN WINTER:

 Leave a Reply